PhilJbt/Synak/wiki/wp/wp_optimization.md

-# DEDICATED SERVER OPTIMIZATIONS APPLICATION
+# :chart_with_upwards_trend: DEDICATED SERVER OPTIMIZATIONS APPLICATION

 These are only optional optimizations and are not mandatory, you can either temporarily or permanently patch these values.